-Please advise the front office before 9am if your child will be absent or late.
+Please advise the School Office before 9am if your child will be absent or late.
 You are able to do this by:

-Telephoning the Absentee Line: 9338 9901

-Emailing: absenteestpeters@cewa.edu.au

-Completing the Absentee Form on the school website
+- \Rightarrow Telephone the Absentee Line: 9338 9901 - ⇒ Email: absenteestpeters@cewa.edu.au - \Rightarrow Completing the Absentee Form on the school website

 If your child is taking an extended leave of absence, please refer to the school website where you must complete the appropriate form.
-This form must be given to your child's classroom teacher to sign prior to the absence.
+This form must be given to your child's classroom teacher to sign before approval.